CLICK HERE TO CHECK OUT THE CLUBHOUSE APP

 - Keep up with the conversation, it’s annoying when you have to constantly ask to pass the mic because you aren’t prepared to speak or you don’t actually answer the question or speak to the topic at hand

-- If you hear something that hits you in the feels you can affirm another speaker by “Clapping” which is toggle the mute button on/off
+- If you hear something that hits you in the feels you can affirm another speaker by “Clapping” which is toggling the mute button on/off

 - May take a while for the moderator to recognize you to speak (and you should wait to be recognized before unmuting and speaking).
 Remember what it is you want to say